Chad Pregracke, Founder & President

 As the Senior Vice President of Membership for the Quad Cities Chamber of Commerce, Rene is responsible for investment dues and non-dues revenue for the Chamber.
 Her primary focus is to provide resources that advance business growth in the region.
 She joined the Chamber six years ago after serving as the Development Director of the River Music Experience.
 It was there that her path crossed with Chad, where the partnership between Living Lands & Waters with River Roots Live Music festival was born.
 Rene serves on the Board of Regents for the U.S. Chamber and is actively involved in the American Chamber of Commerce Executives.
 Locally, she’s a vocal supporter of the HAVlife Foundation, YMCA and an advocate of live music, still committing both time and resources to the River Music Experience.
 She has two children and resides in the Quad Cities.

-Mark Werning is Senior Vice President & Chief Operating Officer of Triumph Community Bank, Bettendorf, Iowa.
+Mark Werning is Chief Operating Officer & Secretary of American Bank & Trust, Davenport, Iowa.
 He joined the board of LL&W in January 2007, served six years, rejoined in 2014, and serves as Chairman of the Finance Committee.
 He graduated from Luther College, Decorah, Iowa in 1980 with degrees in Management and Economics, and graduated from the Graduate School of Banking with an Audit major in 1986.
 Mark serves on boards or Committees of numerous non-profit organizations.
 Mark lives in Bettendorf with his wife Deb and three children.
 His family loves the outdoors and enjoys being involved in many environmental and conservation projects.
 Please help us clean up our rivers and waterways – encourage children to get involved!

 Fred Oelschlaeger is a native of Rock Island, IL. and is currently a Regional General Manager and Assistant Vice President for Cargill AgHorizons based out of St. Louis.
 He has held various roles with Cargill in operations, IT, and commercial management since graduating from the University of Illinois in 1991 with a degree in Business Administration.
 Fred has a passion for the river system and has worked and overseen facilities on the Snake, Columbia, Minnesota, Mississippi, Illinois, Ohio and Tennessee rivers during his career with Cargill.
 Fred met Chad and the team in 2004 and has been a fan and volunteer of LL&W ever since.
 Fred is the current chair of Farm Safety for Just Kids, a non-profit organization committed to education and safety of children in rural America.
 He also serves on the U.S. Grains Council.
 Fred resides in Chesterfield, MO with his wife Karol and four children.